 1) A Lasting Power of Attorney for Property and financial affairs.

-This type of Lasting Power of Attorney gives the attorney power to manage property and financial affairs for the donor.
-This means that acting under such a power, the Attorney can for example pay the donors bills, collect income deal with benefit payments and even deal with the sale of the donor’s house.
-Under this type of Lasting Power of Attorney your Attorney(s) can make decisions for you, as soon as the Lasting Power of Attorney is registered, whether or not you lack mental capacity unless you put a restriction in it.
+This type of Lasting Power of Attorney gives the attorney power to manage a property and financial affairs for the donor.
+This means that acting under such an authority, the Attorney can, for example, pay the donors bills, collect income deal with benefit payments and even deal with the sale of the donor’s house.
+Under this type of Lasting Power of Attorney, your Attorney(s) can make decisions for you, as soon as the Lasting Power of Attorney is registered, whether or not you lack mental capacity unless you put a restriction in it.

 2) A Lasting Power of Attorney for Health and Welfare.

-This type of Lasting Power of Attorney allows the Attorney(s) to take decisions which concern the donors personal welfare, for example whether to give or refuse consent to particular types of health care including decisions in connection with medical treatment, and also decisions as to whether donor should reside in their own home with support of social services or move into care home.
-Your Attorney(s) can only act for you when you lack the capacity to make the decision in question.
+This type of Lasting Power of Attorney allows the Attorney(s) to take decisions which concern the donors personal welfare, for example, whether to give or refuse consent to particular types of health care including decisions in connection with medical treatment, and also decisions in regards whether the donor should reside in their own home with support of social services or move into care home.
+Your Attorney(s) can only act for you when you cannot make the decision in question.

 You are also at liberty to choose how many Attorneys you want to have.
-For example, if you want to have two Attorneys then you are able to do so.
+For example, if you’re going to have two Attorneys, then you can do so.
 It is possible to appoint Attorneys to act “together” or “together and independently” or “together in respect of some matters and together and independently

-Replacement Attorney(s) can also be appointed to cater for the event that if something happens to an existing Attorney that renders them unable to properly act for you, a new Attorney is able to step in.
+Replacement Attorney(s) can also be appointed to cater for the event that if something happens to an existing Attorney that renders them unable to properly act for you, a new Attorney can step in.

 You can place restrictions and conditions upon your Attorney(s).
-If no restrictions and/or conditions are provided then your Attorney(s) will have a general authority to manage all of your property and financial affairs.
-You are able to restrict an Attorney(s) power so that the Attorney will only have the power to manage the assets you have named.
-If you do decide to restrict the Attorney’s power in this way then you will need to consider how the other assets not covered in the Lasting Power of Attorney will be managed.
-In some cases it may be necessary for the Court of Protection to intervene and appoint a deputy.
+If no restrictions and requirements are provided, then your Attorney(s) will have a general authority to manage all of your property and financial affairs.
+You can restrict an Attorney(s) power so that the Attorney will only have the ability to control the assets you have named.
+If you do decide to restrict the Attorney’s power in this way, then you will need to consider how the other assets not covered in the Lasting Power of Attorney will be managed.
+In some cases, it may be necessary for the Court of Protection to intervene and appoint a deputy.
 This in itself can be a costly process and may defeat the object when making a Lasting Power of Attorney.

-A Certificate provider must also be appointed who will provide confirmation that you understand the lasting Power of Attorney and that you are not under any pressure to make it.
+A Certificate provider must also be appointed who will confirm that you understand the Lasting Power of Attorney and that you are not under any pressure to make it.
 There are two types of certification that you may choose from.
 “Knowledge Certification” the person chosen must have known you personally for at least two years.
-A “Skills Certification” can be provided by someone who has professional skills and expertise to certify the Lasting Power of Attorney such as a solicitor or medical practitioner.
-The team at Simons Rodkin Litigation Solicitors are able to provide this service for you if you wish.
+A “Skills Certification” can be provided by someone who has professional skills and expertise to certify the Lasting Power of Attorneys such as a solicitor or medical practitioner.
+The team at Simons Rodkin Litigation Solicitors can provide this service for you if you wish.

 To ensure that you have not been pressured to make your Lasting Power of Attorney application you can choose up to five people to be notified of the registration of your Lasting Power of Attorney.
 If any of these people have concerns about the registration of your Lasting Power of Attorney they may raise their concerns.
 It acts as an additional safeguard for you.
 The named persons must know you well enough to be able to raise concerns and can be either your family, friends or health workers.
 The people you name are given five weeks from the time they receive the notice to raise any concerns with to the Office of the Public Guardian.
 Assuming that there are no problems with the Lasting Power of Attorney and nobody raises any concerns, the Office of the Public Guardian will register the application six to eight weeks after receiving the same.